 the Service Request contains TOUPrices with an Index greater than 15 then the S1SP shall set TOUPrice with Index 1 to 48, not specified in the TOUTariff (with their DUIS meanings) to zero in its instructions to the Device and any HAN Device may incorrectly display any information.

+Where the PriceScale (with its DUIS meanings) is set to a value other than -5 or the StandingCharge is set to a value other than -4 and the SMETS1 ESME does not correctly share financial information with HAN Devices in such situations then, any HAN Device will incorrectly display Meter Balance, Time Debt Register[1...2], Payment Debt Register, Emergency Credit Balance, Emergency Credit Limit, Accumulated Debt and Emergency Credit Threshold (with their SMETS1 meanings).

+Where the target SMETS1 ESME does not accept non-zero Thresholds (with its DUIS meaning) when being configured to use Time-of-use Pricing (with its SMETS meaning); and

+The Thresholds (with its DUIS meaning) provided in the Service Request are non-zero, then the S1SP shall send a SMETS1 Response indicating failure; or

+The Thresholds are not provided in the Service Request, then the S1SP shall configure the Device to apply zero to all Thresholds (with their DUIS meanings)

 Update Price (Primary Element) (SRV 1.2.1)

 The provision of Clauses 18.1(a) to 18.1(j), 18.1(p), 18.1(q), 18.1(s) and 18.1(x) apply to this Service Request.